-Illustrated are three biophysical scales of neocortical interactions: (a)-(a^)-(a^) microscopic neurons; (b)-(b') mesocolumnar domains; (c)-(c') macroscopic In (a^{}) synaptic interneuronal interactions, regions. averaged over bv mesocolumns, are phenomenologically described by the mean and variance of a distribution Ψ. Similarly, in intraneuronal transmissions (a) are phenomenologically described by the mean and variance of Γ .
+Illustrated are three biophysical scales of neocortical interactions: (a)-(a^)-(a') microscopic neurons; (b)-(b') mesocolumnar domains; (c)-(c') macroscopic (a^{}) synaptic interneuronal interactions, averaged over regions.
+In bv mesocolumns, are phenomenologically described by the mean and variance of a distribution Similarly, intraneuronal transmissions Ψ. in (a) are phenomenologically described by the mean and variance of Γ .
 Mesocolumnar averaged excitatory (E) and inhibitory (I) neuronal firings are represented in (a').
 In (b) the vertical organization of minicolumns is sketched together with their horizontal stratification, yielding a physiological entity, the mesocolumn.
 In (b') the overlap of interacting mesocolumns is sketched.
 In (c) macroscopic regions of neocortex are depicted as arising from many mesocolumnar domains.
 These are the regions designated for study here. (c') sketches how regions may be coupled by long-ranged interactions.